Looking for middle school student (6th-8th grade; sometimes 5th grade) opportunities throughout the year? Programs include the following conditions:

 girls on the run

 Sixth through eighth grade girls are invited to be a part of the Girls on the Run Heart & Sole program (girlsontheruncentralohio.org) at the Strengthening Families Hub in the Willis Education Center.
 As a team, we’ll run, laugh and connect!
 Girls must attend both days of programming and picked up on time from each meeting.
 Program Fees sponsored by United Way of Delaware County.
-SPRING 2020 Session starts March 3 and concludes May 14.
-The 5k is on Sunday, May 17.
+Registered participants meet afterschool Tuesdays and Thursdays from 3-4:30pm s through November 16.
+Registration for Spring 2022 Middle School Girls on the Run Group coming in February 2022!

-Sixth through Eighth graders will discover the STEM (Science, Technology, Engineering, & Math) around them in a fun club atmosphere.
-STEMPossible club members will build robots, travel to different work sites to see STEM in action (to see how cars are built, hydraulics work) and celebrate in June with a trip to COSI!!
-Students are expected to attend as many Thursday clubs meetings as possible....as STEMPossible!
-This program is made STEMPossible by the Battelle Foundation!
+Middle school students will discover the STEM (Science, Technology, Engineering, & Math) around them in a fun club atmosphere.
+STEMPossible club members will build robots, travel to work sites to see STEM in action ( see how cars are built, hydraulics work) and end the year with a trip to COSI!!
+Students are expected to attend as many Thursday clubs meetings as "STEMPossible!"
+This program is made "STEMPossible" by the Battelle Foundation!

 big brothers big sisters at willis

 Dempsey Middle School “Littles” and their Ohio Wesleyan University “Bigs” meet for foundation-building mentorship.
 To learn more about participating, visit Big Brothers Big Sisters of Delaware County.
-TUESDAYS DURING THE SCHOOL YEAR FROM 3 TO 5 PM
+Currently, meetings are occurring virtually.
+Contact BBBS of Delaware for more info.

 sUPPLIES FOR SCHOLARS

-Held at 5 locations over the summer, free school supplies were provided to Delaware County children with the resources they needed to feel confident and ready to learn in the upcoming school year.
-For additional up-to-date information, visit Supplies for Scholars.
+School supplies are provided to Delaware County students K-12 to have the resources they need to feel confident and ready to learn in the upcoming school year.
+VISIT SUPPLIES FOR SCHOLARS FOR UP-TO-DATE INFORMATION.